Marthandam: Folk arts

 Many Folk arts and dances are popular in this district.
-They are played during the time of festivals in temples, celebrations in schools etc. Bow Song (Villu Paatu) is an ancient form of musical- storytelling art of southern Tamil Nadu.
+They are performed during the time of festivals in temples, celebrations in schools etc. Bow Song (Villu Paatu) is an ancient form of musical storytelling art of southern Tamil Nadu.
 Villu Paatu has been especially popular in Thovalai and neighbouring areas of the district.

-Bow, the age-old weapon of warriors - paradoxically lends itself to be used as a primary musical instrument for the Villu Pattu artists.
-There are Udukku, Kudam, Thala, Kattai, etc. as supplementary instruments in their performances.
+Bow, the age-old weapon of warriors, paradoxically lends itself to be used as a primary musical instrument for the Villu Pattu artists.
+There are udukku, kudam, thala, kattai, etc. as supplementary instruments in their performances.
 Udukku, mentioned in the ancient Tamil literature as Thudi, is a small drum with a slender middle portion which is held in the left hand and played by the fingers of the right hand.
-Occasionally, the Villu Pattu team divides itself into two groups, each trying to prove opposite points-of-view of a subject.
+Occasionally, the Villu Pattu team divides itself into two groups, each trying to prove opposite points of view of a subject.
 This is called Lavani Pattu.
 The songs used by the Villu Pattu artists are mostly traditional folk-songs.

 Thiruvathira Kali occupies the pride of place among the folk dances.
-It resembles Kummi and is played especially during Onam festival.
+It resembles Kummi and is played especially during the Onam festival.
 The players are young girls.
 The necessary number of girls is 8,10,12 or 16 for each dance.
 They move round and sing in chorus.
-Each girl strikes the stick (Kole) which she holds in each hand, and the striking of the sticks and the steps, which she makes are rhythmical to the tune.
+Each girl strikes the stick (kole) which she holds in each hand, and the striking of the sticks and the steps, which she makes are rhythmical to the tune.

-Kalial is a folk dance played by group of men or boys in the country side.
+Kalial is a folk dance performed by group of men or boys in the countryside.
 A group leader sings songs and keeps time with cymbals.
 The players stand in a circle with sticks in their hand and dance round a lighted lamp repeating the songs sung by the leader.
 They turn, twist, lean forward and backward, squat and move round singing to the tune.
 At the beginning the steps are elaborate and at times, they are also very quick.
-When invited to perform in a function, the players generally begin the dance with an invocation for heavenly aid and conclude the dance with a torch - dance using lighted torches.
-This folk dance exhibits the artistic and recreative life of the country side.
+When invited to perform in a function, the players generally begin the dance with an invocation for heavenly aid and conclude the dance with a torch dance using lighted torches.
+This folk dance exhibits the artistic and recreative life of the countryside.

 Kathakali is a unique form of drama, which has its origin in Travancore.
 Kathakali (story-dance) is a relatively recent (fifteenth or sixteenth century) development of earlier dances, which, like dances every where, arose out of religious expression through symbolical action.
 In this art-form, the characters express their ideas not by words, but by significant gestures.
 In Kanyakumari District, it is now played in the temples at Thiruvattar, Thirparappu, Ponmana, Kuzhithura, Neyyoor, Nattalam and Munchira during the time of festivals.

 Ottam Thullal is a form of story telling.
 It is a popular for of amusement, staged in the temple premises and Malayalam is the language commonly used.
-Ottam Thullal is now played in the temples of Thiruvattar, Thirparappu, Ponmana, Nattalam and Thirunanthikara in the district during the time of festivals.
+Ottam Thullal is now performed in the temples of Thiruvattar, Thirparappu, Ponmana, Nattalam and Thirunanthikara in the district during the time of festivals.